 No matter how clean the water looks, it bears some pathogens.
-And, if you swallow the water, you are most likely to get sick.
+And, if you swallow the water, you will most likely get sick.

-Keep your head above the water surface and try not to swallow the water.
+Keep your head above the water’s surface and try not to swallow the water.

 Avoid sun exposure

-A good SPF is your loyal companion if you are a beach-baby.
-To protect your skin from the harmful rays of the sun, apply a good sunscreen before leaving for the beach.
+A good SPF is your loyal companion if you are a beach baby.
+To protect your skin from the sun’s harmful rays, apply good sunscreen before leaving for the beach.
 Keep reapplying it every three hours or so.

 A day spent at a beach is a day well spent.

-If you can’t keep yourself from staying away from the beach, use these tips to keep yourself safe and have a great time on the shore.
+If you can’t keep away from the beach, use these tips to keep yourself safe and have a great time on the shore.